What is SPiCE 1-2-1?

 files/content/spice12drive/images/Spice15504Structure.gif

 Well, the whole concept of SPiCE is based upon a reference model with processes having a defined capability dimension.
-Of course, the development of SPiCE was influenced by the CMM (Capability Maturity Model).
-Concerning this topic, please have a look at .

 So SPiCE has defined the following Capability Dimension: